gustavonikov/deliver-app-sds2/backend/README.md

 ### Starting
-You must have installed in your computer, the JDK version 11, PostgreSQL database and the Spring Tool Suite with vscode, eclipse or another IDE.
+You must have installed in your computer, the JDK version 11, PostgreSQL database(which you have to create a database name with the same name that's in the project or change in the name in the project) and the Spring Tool Suite with vscode, eclipse or another IDE.

 ### How to use